ms-iot/lsdk/docs/grapeboard.md

-Building for Grapeboard
+Getting started on LS1012 Grapeboard
 ============

-This document will walk you through building all components from source for [Scalys Grapeboard](https://www.grapeboard.com/).
+This document will walk you through building all components from source and developing OP-TEE TA's for [Scalys Grapeboard](https://www.grapeboard.com/).
 The components we will build are

  - RCW, PBL, and U-Boot
  - PPA (Primary Protected Application)